HelmchenLabSoftware/Cascade/README.md

 All main functions are described in the ``cascade2p/cascade.py`` file, including the functions ``cascade.train()`` and ``cascade.predict()``.

 Some helper functions to load the ground truth data for training (which is a bit more challenging due to the initial diversity of ground truth datasets) and to plot results are contained in the ``cascade2p/utils.py`` file.
 In addition, this file also contains the definition of the deep network ``define_model()``, which is only a few lines.
-If you want to use a different architecture for training (see Fig. SXX in the paper), it is very simple to modify or replace.
+If you want to use a different architecture for training (see Fig. S16 in the paper [link will be posted when available!]), it is very simple to modify or replace.

 Functions used to convert spiking probabilities into discrete spikes can be found in the file ``cascade/utils_discrete_spikes.py``.

 The ``cascade/config.py`` contains the default model parameters.
-Fig. SXX shows that changing those parameters does not greatly affect the prediction quality, such that the user does not need to change any of the hyper-parameters.
+Fig. S15 ([link will be posted when available!]) shows that changing those parameters does not greatly affect the prediction quality, such that the user does not need to change any of the hyper-parameters.

 The folder ``Ground_truth`` contains all ground truth datasets.
 The folder also contains a Matlab script and a Python script which can be used to explore the ground truth data.
 Highly recommended, it's very interesting!